-All dogs, especially young puppies we are seeing, are at risk of developing separation anxiety when Covid-19 lockdown ends, and their owners begin to return to work and school.
+All dogs, especially young puppies we are seeing, are at risk of developing separation anxiety.

 In this post, our Head Nurse Nic Pakyuz gives some great advice on how to manage this risk.